piyush-g0enka/Drone-Apriltag-Tracking/README.md

 # Drone ApriltagTracking

-Drone - MODAL AI VOXL2
+Drone - MODAL AI VOXL2 m500

+The drone constantly follows/tracks the apriltag on the ground.
+If out of sight, the drone does not move.

 First install the voxl-mpa updated .deb package in the drone.
 This package is modified to output apriltag id in header.frame_id field of tagpose topics.